 Drip Coffee Defined

 Part of the appeal of drip coffee is its simplicity.
 Basically, you put a disposable paper filter inside a brewing basket or cone, fill it with ground coffee, and add hot water.
 The coffee drips through the filter into the cup or carafe below, and you toss the filter and grounds into the compost or garbage.
 No mess.
 Auto-drip coffee makers have been around since the early 1970s, making the process even simpler and adding features like timers so you can wake up to freshly-made coffee.

 Coffee connoisseurs are not big fans of auto-drip coffee: the brewing temperature is often too low, and the paper filter removes some of the essential oils that gives coffee its flavor.
 However, with some attention to detail you can really make a good cup of coffee with the drip coffeemaker at your home.

-Start with selecting good beans and one of the best drip coffee maker unit as they won’t cost a fortune.
+Start by selecting good beans and a home drip coffee maker as they won’t cost a fortune.
 Beans should be freshly roasted and ground just before brewing (or as close as you can get).
 A medium grind is best for basket filters, while for cone filters a medium/fine is better.
 Don’t use an overly light roast, as the flavor can get lost with this brewing method.